+On March 31, 2014, the Alliance of Automobile Manufacturers petitioned NHTSA to allow automakers to use cameras as an option to replace conventional rearview mirrors within the United States, however, no final ruling or legislation was made in response to this petition.
 In July 2016, a revision to UN-ECE Regulation 46 was published with an effective date of June 18, 2016, which allows for camera monitor systems to replace mirrors within Japan and European countries.
 As of January 2017, Camera monitoring systems are also permitted as an alternative to replace mirrors in the Korean market.
 By using different types of flat and curved glass, combined with simple alterations to the video viewing modes, the Company's CMS system, discussed above, can be tuned to meet the various regulatory field-of-view requirements within the aforementioned regions which allow camera monitoring systems to replace mirrors.
-However, notwithstanding the foregoing, the Company continues to believe rearview mirrors provide a robust, simple and cost effective means to view the surrounding areas of a vehicle and will, at least for some period of time, remain the primary safety function for rear vision due to its failsafe nature.
+However, notwithstanding the foregoing, the Company continues to believe rearview mirrors provide a robust, simple and cost effective means to view the surrounding areas of a vehicle and will remain the primary safety function for rear vision today.
 Cameras, when used as the sole rear vision delivery mechanism have some inherent limitations such as: electrical failure; cameras being blocked or obstructed; depth perception challenges; and viewing angle of the camera.
 The Company believes that combining video displays with mirrors may well provide a more robust product by addressing all driving conditions in a single solution that can be controlled by the driver.
 The Company acknowledges that as such technology evolves over time, there could be increased competition.

 The Company's HomeLink® products are the auto industry's most widely used and trusted car-to-home communication system system, with an estimated 50 million units on the road.
-The system consists of two or three in-vehicle buttons that can be programmed to operate garage doors, security gates, home lighting, and other radio-frequency-controlled devices.
+The system consists of three in-vehicle buttons that can be programmed to operate garage doors, security gates, home lighting, and other radio-frequency-controlled (RF) devices.
 During the first quarter of 2017, the Company demonstrated the next generation of HomeLink®, which uses both RF and wireless cloud-based connectivity to deliver complete vehicle-to-home automation.
 With the next-generation HomeLink®, a HomeLink® button press communicates with the HomeLink® app on the user's smartphone via Bluetooth Low Energy.
 The app contains pre-defined, user-programmed actions, from single device operations to entire home automation scenes.
 The app, in turn, communicates to the home's smart hub over the cloud server network and activates the appropriate devices, including security systems, door locks, thermostats, lighting, and other home automation devices. providing comprehensive vehicle-to-home automation, which provides the ability to prepare the home for arrival or departure with one button press.
 For the automaker, it allows them to offer a customizable yet proven solution without the engineering effort or security concerns associated with integrating the software into the vehicle's computer network.
 The Company also continues to work on providing HomeLink® applications for alternative automobile and vehicle types which include but are not limited to motorcycles, mopeds, snowmobiles, tractors, combines, lawn mowers, loaders, bulldozers, road-graders, backhoes and golf carts.
-The Company continues to work with compatibility partners for HomeLink® applications in new markets like China.
+The Company has also been working with compatibility partners for HomeLink® applications in new markets like China.
 The unique attributes of the China market allow for potential new use cases of these products and offer what the Company believes to be a real opportunity for growth of the HomeLink® brand and products.
-In 2017, the Company has begun its first volume production shipments of HomeLink® units on vehicles for the China market.
+In 2017, the Company has begun its first volume production shipments of HomeLink® units on vehicles for the China market